BIG DATA ANALYTICS

 Big Data Analytics At The Heart of Business Strategies

-Big Data Data analysis is the combined process of collecting, organizing and analyzing large volumes of data (big data).
+Big Data analysis is the combined process of collecting, organizing and analyzing large volumes of data.
 The ultimate goal of this data analysis is to draw strategic information or models on which companies are going to make their decisions.

-Big data analysis is very promising because it helps companies better understand the information in their data warehouses, whether structured or not.
+Such data analysis is very promising because it helps companies better understand the information in their data warehouses, whether structured or not.
 Analysis of these data also helps to clearly identify those that are important and play a decisive role in the decisions of leaders.
-Analysts in charge of this activity have a role whose importance grows as the big data is needed within enterprises.
+Analysts in charge of this activity have a role whose importance grows as these data are more and more needed within companies.

 In order for the analysis to be relevant, it should address a number of challenges.
 The first two challenges are the large data sets associated with the heterogeneity of data available in different formats within the company.
 We must therefore have the necessary platforms to integrate these large data, regardless of their formats.